makeyourownmaker/ParametricWeatherModel/README.md

 The --albedo, --emissivity, --transmissivity, --percent_net_radiation and --atmospheric_temp arguments used above were produced from an optimisation process over the full 24 hour forecast period.
 The optimisation process minimised temperature difference with Madaus predictions.
-A multi-objective optimisation process considering also some of the radiative processes may give improved results.
+A multi-objective optimisation process, considering also some of the radiative processes, may give more realistic results.
 I am not a meteorologist, so I am not certain this combination of values is reasonable.

 The default cloud fraction (0) and Bowen ratio (0.9) have been used.